boynton/elldn/README.md

 ## Overview

-EllDN (ℒ Data Notation, pronounced "*ell* done") is ℒ's Data Notation.
+EllDN is the ℒ Data Notation, pronounced /ˈɛldən/ ("EL-dən") is ℒ's Data Notation.
 It is a superset of JSON, adding lists, symbols, keywords, types, and generalized typed objects.

-Commas are consider whitespace in EllDN, so the following are equivalent:
+Commas are considered whitespace in EllDN, so the following are equivalent:

     [1, 2, 3]
     [1 2 3]